smhussain5/DALLE3-Generator/README.md

 This AI image generator utilizes OpenAI's API to generate a 1024x1024 image using DALLE 3.
 Using the input and select fields, users can create a prompt that also specifies illustration styles (eg, 3D render, anime, cubism, etc).
 The site also features conditional rendering with loading states and responsive web-design.

-(PS: Each API call costs $0.04 so have fun but not too much fun!)

 ## Technologies Used ⚙

 - API